Global Value Fund

 Portfolio attribution

-The Causeway Emerging Markets Fund (“Fund”), on a net asset value basis, underperformed the Index in January 2025.
+The Causeway Emerging Markets Fund (“Fund”), on a net asset value basis, underperformed the Index in February 2025.
 We use both bottom-up “stock-specific” and top-down factor categories to seek to forecast alpha for the stocks in the Fund’s investable universe.
-Our bottom-up competitive strength, technical (price momentum), valuation, and growth factors were negative indicators in January.
-Corporate events was neutral during the month.
-Our top-down macroeconomic factor was a negative indicator while country/sector aggregate and currency were positive.
+Our bottom-up technical (price momentum), growth, and valuation factors were positive indicators in February.
+Competitive strength and corporate events were negative indicators.
+Our top-down country/sector aggregate and macroeconomic factors were positive indicators while currency was neutral.

 Quarterly Investment Outlook